nuzalice/deep-learning-mini-project1/README.md

 ## How to Run the Code

 Parametric_Base_Code.ipynb: Our parametric code in which we can change the tuning parameters without making any other changes in the model.
-All the adjustments (stride, dimensions, etc) are pre-handled.
+All the adjustments (stride, dimensions, etc) are pre-handled. he method of joint optimization that we explained in our report is done in this code.

-Long_Run_9_Batch_64_Fast.ipynb: Our final architecture, joint optimization code.
+Final_Model_Training.ipynb: Our final architecture.